ritza-co/simple-pinterest/draft.md

 ## Using Javascript

-In order to render a card with data from each object in the `pins.json` file, we need to add a <script /> element to the bottom of the HTML, just above the closing <body/> tag.
+In order to render a card with data from each object in the `pins.json` file, we need to add a <script/> element to the bottom of the HTML, just above the closing <body/> tag.

 ```
 <!DOCTYPE html>